Why We Use Google Home for Our Smart Home (in Germany)

 When pairing (or debugging) a new smart device to your home, itâs already painful enough.
 Create a new account.
 Remember your username & password.
 Find the â+â button to add the device.
 Follow the steps on their app.
 Fail to connect the first time, or the second time, or the third time.
 Then finally, itâs connected.

-I always say that the best part of adding a smart device is the final step - linking the new device to the Google Home app.
+The best part of adding a smart device is the final step: Linking it to the Google Home app.

 What We Optimized Our Smart Home For